-The day you say to yourself “yikes” my dog has bad breath, is the day to pick up the phone and make a vet appointment.
-The thing is, stinky breath means some sort of tooth or gum issue and possibly even some pain, the extent of which can only be determined by your trusty vet.
+The day you ask yourself “what can I do about bad breath in a dog” is the day to pick up the phone and make a vet appointment.
+Stinky breath means some sort of tooth or gum issue and possibly even pain, the extent of which can only be determined by your trusty vet.

 It seems to be a widely held belief that bad breath is normal, all part of being a dog.
 In fact it usually signals some kind of problem.
 The sooner you get him looked at, the sooner it will all be sorted.

 UPDATED JULY 19, 2018

 Bad breath is usually caused by gum or dental disease, but not always.
 Other reasons include –